Murders of Chaney, Goodman, and Schwerner: Registering others to vote

 On Memorial Day, May 25, 1964, Schwerner and Chaney spoke to the congregation at Mount Zion Methodist Church in Longdale, Mississippi about setting up a Freedom School.
-Schwerner implored the members to register to vote, saying, "you have been slaves too long, we can help you help yourselves".
-The White Knights learned of Schwerner's voting drive in Neshoba County and soon developed a plot to hinder the work and ultimately destroy their efforts.
-They wanted to lure CORE workers into Neshoba County, so they attacked congregation members and torched the church, burning it to the ground.
+Schwerner implored the congregation to register to vote, saying, "you have been slaves too long; we can help you help yourselves".
+The White Knights learned of Schwerner's voting drive in Neshoba County and soon developed a plot to hinder and ultimately destroy their work.
+They wanted to lure CORE workers into Neshoba County, so they assaulted congregants and burned the church to the ground.

-On June 21, 1964, Chaney, Goodman, and Schwerner met at the Meridian COFO headquarters before traveling to Longdale to investigate the destruction of the Mount Zion Church.
-Schwerner told COFO Meridian to search for them if they were not back by 4 p.m.; he said, "if we're not back by then start trying to locate us."
+On June 21, 1964, Chaney, Goodman, and Schwerner met at the Meridian COFO headquarters before traveling to Longdale to investigate the burning of Mount Zion Church.
+Schwerner told COFO Meridian to search for them if they were not back by 4 p.m.; he said, "if we're not back by then, start trying to locate us."